 - Support the delivery of EarlyON Child and Family Centre programs and services; and, - Increase access to child care and EarlyON Child and Family Centres.

-CBCP funding must be spent by March 31, 2021, however, CBCP child care and EarlyON Child and Family Centres may open after this date.
+CBCP funding had to be spent by September 30, 2021 (unless a ministry-approved spending deadline extension was granted), however, CBCP child care and EarlyON Child and Family Centres may open after this date.